KhiopsML/khiops-python/packaging/conda/README.md

 ### Executable Signatures in macOS
 The script can sign the Khiops binaries.
 This is to avoid annoying firewall pop-ups.
-To enable this set the following environment variables:
+To enable this set the following environment variable:
-- `KHIOPS_APPLE_CERTIFICATE_ID`: The id of the signing certificate.
 - `KHIOPS_APPLE_CERTIFICATE_COMMON_NAME`: The common name of the signing certificate.

+Additionally a certificate file encoded in base64 may be provided by setting the following environment variables:
+- `KHIOPS_APPLE_CERTIFICATE_BASE64`: The base64 encoding of the signing certificate.
 -`KHIOPS_APPLE_CERTIFICATE_PASSWORD`: The password of the signing certificate.
-- `KHIOPS_APPLE_CERTIFICATE_BASE64`: The base64 encoding of the signing certificate.
 - `KHIOPS_APPLE_TMP_KEYCHAIN_PASSWORD` : A password for the temporary keychain created in the process.

 For more details see the comments in the signing section of `build.sh`.